ptwiddle/MAS341-Graph-Theory/_lecturenotes/lecturex4.md

 Drawing graphs on the torus
 ------

-If we wanted to draw a graph on the sphere, we could do this physically by taking a balloon and a felt pen, but it would be a little awkward to turn in or mark homeworks this way ;)  Luckily, we saw last time that, using stereographic projection, drawing a graph on the sphere is equivalent to being able to draw it on the plane.
+If we wanted to draw a graph on the sphere, we could do this physically by taking a balloon and a felt pen, but it would be a little awkward to turn in or mark homeworks this way.
+Luckily, we saw last time that, using stereographic projection, drawing a graph on the sphere is equivalent to being able to draw it on the plane.

 Similarly, we could draw graphs on torus by getting donuts, and writing on them with icing sugar.
 But again, this is rather impractical, and we'd like a way to represent drawing a graph on a torus that is conveniently done on a piece of paper.